-Carbon dioxide and argon, with specific gravities greater than air, may lie in a tank or manhole for hours or days after opening.
-Since these gases are colorless and odorless, they pose an immediate hazard to health unless appropriate oxygen measurements and ventilation are adequately carried out.
 Oxygen deprivation is one form of asphyxiation.
 While it is desirable to maintain the atmospheric oxygen level at 21% by volume, the body can tolerate deviation from this ideal.
-When the oxygen level falls to 17%, the first sign of hypoxia is a deterioration to night vision which is not noticeable until a normal oxygen concentration is restored.
+When the oxygen level falls to 17%, the first sign of hypoxia is deterioration to night vision, which is not noticeable until a normal oxygen concentration is restored.

 Physiologic effects are increased breathing volume and accelerated heartbeat.

-Between 14-16%, physiologic effects are increased breathing volume, accelerated heartbeat, very poor muscular coordination, rapid fatigue, and intermittent respiration.
+Between 14-16% physiologic effects are increased breathing volume, accelerated heartbeat, very poor muscular coordination, rapid fatigue, and intermittent respiration.

-Between 6-10%, the effects are nausea, vomiting, inability to perform, and unconsciousness.
-Less than 6%, spasmatic breathing, convulsive movements, and death in minutes.
+Between 6-10% the effects are nausea, vomiting, inability to perform, and unconsciousness.
+Less than 6%, the effects are spasmodic breathing, convulsive movements, and death in minutes.